 Display the MSL Pressure.

-In the Field Selector, select the 2D grid -> Pressure reduced to MSL @ msl field.
+In the Field Selector, expand the dropdown arrow to the left of 2D grid.
+Select Pressure reduced to MSL @ msl field.

 Select the Plan Views -> Color-Shaded Plan View Display.

 In the Times tab, uncheck the Use Default checkbox and select the first six times.